jacobkap/crimebythenumbers/docs/hotspot-maps.md

 <img src="hotspot-maps_files/figure-html/unnamed-chunk-5-1.png" width="90%" style="display: block; margin: auto;" />

 Since we saved the map output into *sf_map* we can reuse this map background for all the maps we're making in this lesson.
 This saves us time as we don't have to wait to download the map every time.
 Let's plot the shootings from our data set.
 Just as with a scatterplot we use the `geom_point()` function from the `ggplot2` package and set our longitude and latitude variables on the x- and y-axis, respectively.
+When we load ``ggmap` it also automatically loads `ggplot2` as that package is necessary for `ggmap` to work, so we don't need to do `library(ggplot2)` ourselves.

 ```r